google/go-containerregistry/cmd/crane/doc/crane_mutate.md

 ```
   -a, --annotation stringToString   New annotations to add (default [])
+      --cmd strings                 New cmd to set
       --entrypoint strings          New entrypoint to set
   -h, --help                        help for mutate
   -l, --label stringToString        New labels to add (default [])
   -t, --tag string                  New tag to apply to mutated image.
 If not provided, push by digest to the original image repository.
+      --unset-cmd                   If true, unset existing cmd
+      --unset-entrypoint            If true, unset existing entrypoint
 ```

 ### Options inherited from parent commands